j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

-Forgetfulness comes, bearing its inconceivable coordinates.
+Forgetfulness comes bearing its inconceivable coordinates.

 The exquisite precision of objects lost
 whose intricate outline is equally lost